At this time, Miami-Dade County is monitoring Hurricane Matthew.

 - Have completed three years of graduate study from a Clinical, Counseling, or School Psychology program, which is APA, accredited.

-- Have completed a minimum of 300 practicum hours and at least two years of clinical experience.
+- Have completed a minimum of 600 practicum hours, a minimum of 50 Assessment hours and at least three years of clinical experience.

 - Submit completed APPIC application documents.